About This Drug

 Food and Drug Interactions

-- Do not eat grapefruit or drink grapefruit juice while taking this medicine.
+- Avoid grapefruit or grapefruit juice while taking this medicine.
 Grapefruit and grapefruit juice may raise the levels of ixabepilone in your body.
-This could make side effects worse
+This could make side effects worse.

 - Check with your doctor or pharmacist about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs and others) you are taking before starting this medicine as there are known drug interactions with ixabepilone.
 Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplements to make sure that there are no interactions.